ShivangamSoni/TimeLogger-MERN/backend/README.md

 $ npm install
 ```

-Create the Database & Table in MySQL using the provided [SQL Script](./database-setup.sql)
+Create the Database.
+(Table will be created automatically using Sequelize)

 Create a **.env** file in root folder & set the following variables: